CamFlow/vagrant/rpm-test/README.md

 vagrant up
 vagrant halt
 vagrant up
+# ensure that the right kernel is picked during boot
 ```

 Note: the installation process can take an extended amount of time depending on your internet connection speed.